 Read the final Civil Penalty Fund rule, which governs the Fund and became effective on May 7, 2013.

-For information related to victim compensation, please click on the appropriate link below:
+For information related to victim compensation, please see the table and click on the appropriate link below: